RenanPaixao/blog/README.md

 A blog to share any knowledge that I think would be useful for someone.

-Feel free to contact me case you want to discuss about anything here. :smile:
+Feel free to contact me case you want to discuss anything here. :smile:

 ---